ve000443/MixMaze/README.md

 `npm install -g grunt-cli bower`

-#### All musics are hosted on xythe.xyz, except for the one called `marco` which is a local preview in this repository
+#### All musics are hosted on xythe.xyz, except for the one called `marco` which is a local preview available in this repository

 ## Back End